-People unfriend one another on Facebook because they are trying to either prove a point or they are trying to move on in their lives.
+People unfriend one another on Facebook to either prove a point or move on with their lives.

-When the person is trying to prove a point, they may unfriend another on their Facebook in order to let that person know that they are unhappy.
+When the person is proving a point, they unfriend in order to let that person know that they are unhappy.

-That person who was unfriended may have said or done something recently that wasn’t appreciated.
+That person who was unfriended said or did something recently that wasn’t appreciated.

-It may have even been an argument or something that wasn’t really spoken of at the time but endured in silence.
+It was an argument or something that wasn’t spoken of at the time but endured in silence.

-This person who unfriended the other on Facebook may even have issues with the other that has been building over time.
+The person who unfriended has issues with the one who was unfriended and it has been building over time.

 Those issues don’t seem to be getting resolved and this person feels like their next or only option is to unfriend on Facebook.